Cold Starts

 .
 When a deploy happens, Lambda will need to download your new ECR image before your application is initialized.
 In certain high traffic scenarios along with a potentially slow loading application, deploys can be a thundering herd effect causing your concurrency to spike and a small percentage of users having longer response times.

-Please see AWS' "Deploying serverless applications gradually" guide for full details but one way to soften this would be to roll out your new code in 10 minutes total via the Linear10PercentEvery1Minute
+Please see AWS' "Deploying serverless applications gradually" guide for full details.
+However, one way to soften this would be to roll out your new code in 10 minutes total via the Linear10PercentEvery1Minute

 deployment preference.
 This will automatically create a AWS CodeDeploy application and deployments for you.
 So cool!